Nitrux/typer-im-core/README.md

 >The source code and techniques, covered in our tutorials, are free for use in your personal and commercial projects.[...]
 You can use, modify and build upon our code for your (or your clients’) personal and commercial projects with no attribution necessary.

-Noted in the link above, the original code is accesible under a free-copyleft license.
+Noted in the link above, the original code is accesible under a free-copyleft license as such the core of Typer.IM is handed out as [OSS](http://en.wikipedia.org/wiki/Open-source_software) code.

-Our changes in comparsion to the orginal code are available through the New BSD license.
+Our changes to the orginal code available here are licensed under the New BSD license.
 See LICENSE for more information.

 Trademarks
 ===========